albert-salman/mycvnetlify/src/entries/projects/2016-arch-baas.md

 Project highlights:

-•	No single direct customer present (due to cloud nature) so requirements were collected from industry standards and future vision, then evaluated with potential customers and specified based on their feedback;
+•	No single direct customer present (due to cloud nature) so requirements were collected from industry standards and future vision, then evaluated with potential customers and detailed based on their feedback;

 •	Customer requirements management and traceability control within the solution;